 If you’re not familiar, Michigan potholes come on unexpectedly.

 They are water-filled, deep holes in the road disguised as shallow puddles.
 Once your tire lands in one it swallows it up, with a cringe-worthy sound of crushing metal and a head-jarring jolt of shock.
-In a split-second, you’re overcome with a feeling of dread.
+In a split second, you’re overcome with a feeling of dread.
 Will you make it to your destination or will you be stranded and have to call it quits for the day?

-Unfortunately, driving on your big dream road is much the same as the pothole producing Michigan freeze and thaw cycle.
+Unfortunately, driving on your big dream road is much the same as the pothole-producing Michigan freeze and thaw cycle.

-One week you can be on fire moving swiftly toward your goals, no traffic ahead, and the road is clear.
+One week you can be on fire moving swiftly toward your goals, with no traffic ahead, and the road is clear.

-The next week it’s snowing, freezing, it takes you three hours for a one hour drive, and you’ve hit so many potholes think you may be driving on your wheel rims.
+The next week it’s snowing, freezing, it takes you three hours for a one-hour drive, and you’ve hit so many potholes think you may be driving on your wheel rims.

 The big dream road has been a road full of potholes that continuously remind me to slow down otherwise I’ll never make it.